JasonCDN/ARDVARC/README.md

 <acronym style="cursor:help;text-decoration:underline;" title="Autonomous Radioactive Debris Verification Acquisition and Retrieval
 Coordinator">ARDVARC</acronym> is an autonomous vehicle designed to collect radioactive waste.

-This directory contains the code behind ARDVARC.
+This directory contains the code behind ARDVARC, including libraries used and written.

 ## Important!